 ‘The Bachelor’s Ashley Iaconetti & Jared Haibon Are Having Wild Sex: There’s ‘Major Fireworks’

-Word has it, the ‘Bachelor’s Ashley Iaconetti and Jared Haibon’s love life is white hot si!
-It’s also off limits to fans.
+Word has it, the ‘Bachelor’s Ashley Iaconetti and Jared Haibon’s love life is white hot!
+However, it’s also off limits to fans.
 Get all the EXCLUSIVE details right here!

 Did you lose your mind when Bachelor alums Ashley Iaconetti, 30, and Jared Haibon, 26, revealed that they are dating now!
 Of course you did!
 Now, thanks to our insiders, we’re learning just how hot and heavy this relationship has gotten!
 “They definitely have major fireworks… they can hardly keep their hands off each other when they’re together,” a source tells HollywoodLife.com EXCLUSIVELY.
 “And Ashley has said that they’re connection is more intense than she even imagined it would be.”
 Whoa!